Startups and Venture Capital Under Federal Law

 Venture capital (VC) is a method some businesses use to raise money.
 Typically, it is sought after by relatively new, privately held companies that would not be able to raise capital by other methods, such as obtaining a business loan from a bank.
 Companies successful in raising VC funds are usually poised for quick growth and have an innovative invention or idea that has the potential to lead to large profits.
 In the last two decades, several successful technology startups have relied on VC to raise money.

 Venture capitalists, which are those who invest in the growing businesses, are often wealthy individuals, investment funds, or subsidiaries of investment banks.
 VC investors generally have a longer outlook for return on their investment and are willing to take a greater risk by providing unsecured loans to the target companies.
 In exchange, VC investors generally seek a larger portion of equity ownership in the company, a seat on the board of directors, and an active role in managing the company’s operations.
-VC investors make money when the company is acquired or merges with another company, or goes public by holding an IPO.

 Since venture capital is a type of private equity investment, the laws and regulations that affect private equity also apply to many aspects of venture capital investment.